abdo-mhmd/alx_capstone_project/README.md

 ## Features and Functionality

-### Main Features:

-1. **User Registration and Authentication:**
+### User Registration and Authentication

 - Securely create user accounts and log in.
 - Protect user data and task lists with authentication.

-2. **Task Management:**
+### Task Management

 - Create new tasks with titles, descriptions, due dates, and priorities.
 - Edit existing tasks to update details.
 - Mark tasks as completed.
 - Delete tasks when no longer needed.

-3. **Task Organization:**
+### Task Organization

 - Filter tasks by due date, priority, or category.
 - Search for specific tasks using keywords.
 - Categorize tasks into custom categories.

-4. **User-Friendly Interface:**
+### User-Friendly Interface

 - Intuitive and responsive design for a seamless user experience.
 - Real-time updates for task status changes.
 - Interactive elements for easy task management.

-### Technologies Used
+## Technologies Used

 - **Front-end:**
   - HTML